 “Institutional Woolf.”
 International Virginia Woolf Society Panel.
 Modern Language Association Convention.
 Seattle, WA.
 January 2012.

 Service to the Profession

-Sylvia Plath Portrait Exhibition.
-Reviewed labels for exhibition curated by Karen V. Kukil and Dorothy Moss at the National Portrait Gallery, Washington, D. C. in 2017.
+“One Life: Sylvia Plath.”
+Assistance with exhibition curated by Dorothy Moss and co-curated by Karen V. Kukil at the National Portrait Gallery, Washington, D. C. 2017.

 Minimal Computing.
 Working Group of Global Outlook::Digital Humanities (GO::DH), a Special Interest Group (SIG) of the Alliance of Digital Humanities Organizations (ADHO).
 2015-present.

 Atlanta Modernisms.
 Co-Founder of seminar and discussion group that hosts presentations.
 2014-2015.